googleapis/google-cloud-cpp/doc/adr/2019-01-04-error-reporting-with-statusor.md

 non-throwing way to report errors (e.g., [badbit][badbit-link] in the standard I/O library).

-**Decision**: All of our APIs will report errors to callers by returning a `StatusOr<T>` object, which will indicate whether the function successfully returned the requested `T` object, or whether the function failed and returned an error `Status` instead.
-None of our APIs will throw exceptions to indicate errors.

 **Consequences**: This decision will result in a single set of APIs and a consistent vocabulary for all users, whether or not they choose to compile with exceptions.
 This decision does not prevent callers from using exceptions in